Skip to main content

 • If not, you must contact the Santa Clara County Registrar of Voters

-Notes About Using the U.S. Postal Service
+About Using the U.S. Postal Service - Mail Early! (at least 7-10 days berfore the deadline)

 Using the US Mail to send your ballot is convenient.
 You can be anywhere in the country (or even the world) and send your ballot by mail.